manishborikar92/Song-Recognition-Bot-V2/README.md

 # 🎵 Song Recognition Bot

-A Telegram bot that helps you identify songs from instgram link, youtube link, video, audo or voice message by analyzing audio content using the ACRCloud API.
-The bot downloads the file, extracts audio, and provides song file with details such as title, artist, album, release date, and links usch as YouTube and Spotify.
-This bot also have a `/search` command to get song file.
+A Telegram bot that helps you identify songs from Instagram links, YouTube links, videos, audio files, or voice messages by analyzing audio content using the ACRCloud API.
+The bot downloads the file, extracts audio, and provides the song file with details such as title, artist, album, release date, and links like YouTube and Spotify.
+This bot also features a `/search` command to get the song file.

 ---

 ## 🚀 Features

-- Download video from link shared by users.
+- Download videos from links shared by users.
-- Send downloaded video
+- Send downloaded videos.
 - Identify songs using the ACRCloud API.
-- Share song file and details with users, including title, artist, album, and release date, and links usch as YouTube and Spotify.
+- Share song files and details with users, including title, artist, album, release date, and links like YouTube and Spotify.
-- This bot also have a `/search` command to get song file.
+- `/search` command to fetch song files directly.

 ---